So you want your staff to work at home?

 SAInternet offers advice and support to the tools and knowledge in making the transition to rented space to productive home space for your staff.

-The global spread of COVID-19, the novel coronavirus, is keeping people at home.
-Major conferences, including Mobile World Congress and Google I/O have been canceled to decrease the risk of infection.
-Some employers are encouraging or requiring people to work from home for an indeterminate amount of time.
 If you're new to the work-from-home lifestyle, whether due to coronavirus or because you've managed to find a remote-based job, you'll need to change some of your habits and routines to make working from home a success.

-As the owner of SAinternet, I've worked 100 percent remotely for more than 15 years, and I have some friends and colleagues who've done it, too.
+As the owner of SAinternet, I've worked 100 percent remotely for more than 25 years, and I have some friends and colleagues who've done it, too.
 We all face unique challenges, not only because we have different personalities, but also due to our various lifestyles and the type of work we do.
 Still, many of the core issues we face as remote employees are the same.

 Here are some tips to give your staff when embarking on the benfits of working from their homes as apposed to fighting the traffic and over powering managers